 “Oracle’s Java licensing campaign targets organisations that have used Java for years as a free technology.
 When Oracle changed the rules, they created a compliance exposure that most companies never anticipated — and then used that exposure as a sales lever.
 The correct response is not to pay; it is to determine what you actually owe, which is often far less than Oracle claims.”

-Oracle's $1 million figure was based on applying its new employee-based Java SE subscription pricing across Kalahari's entire organisation — a metric that counts every employee, not just those who use Java.
-This pricing model is Oracle's most aggressive interpretation and produces the maximum possible claim.
-Without independent analysis, Kalahari had no way to determine whether the $1 million figure was accurate, inflated, or entirely unsupported by their actual Java usage.
+Oracle’s $1 million figure was based on applying its new employee-based Java SE subscription pricing across Kalahari’s entire organisation — a metric that counts every employee, not just those who use Java.
+This pricing model is Oracle’s most aggressive interpretation and produces the maximum possible claim.
+Without independent analysis, Kalahari had no way to determine whether the figure was accurate, inflated, or entirely unsupported.

-Oracle's Java licensing terms are deliberately complex.
-Different versions of Java carry different commercial obligations.
-Some installations are free under Oracle's own terms; others require subscriptions.
+Oracle’s Java licensing terms are deliberately complex.
+Different versions carry different commercial obligations.
+Some installations are free under Oracle’s own terms; others require subscriptions.
 The distinction depends on the specific Java version, the update level, when it was downloaded, and how it is used.
-Without detailed technical analysis, Kalahari could not determine which of its Java installations actually required licensing — and Oracle was not volunteering that analysis, because ambiguity favours the vendor.
+Without detailed technical analysis, Kalahari could not determine which installations actually required licensing.

 Facing a seven-figure claim, aggressive bundling pressure, and genuine uncertainty about their legal obligations, Kalahari Resorts made the strategic decision to engage Redress Compliance to conduct an independent assessment and manage the Oracle engagement.
 This decision would prove to be the difference between paying $1 million and paying nothing.